Tombert/tombert.github.io2/_posts/2016-09-06-Starups-prolog.markdown

 It's hard to believe as much crazy shit has happened to me in just twenty-five years.
 So many jobs, so many stories, so many mistakens, so many people, and I'm barely old enough to rent a fucking car.

-And the maddening fact of it is the question: Why am I so old?
+And the maddening parts of it are the questions: Why am I so old?
 What is the source of the cynicism, anger, and frustration?
 As of right now, I have no fucking clue, but I have an idea.

 So, arrogant as it may be, I've decided to chronicle my job history thus far, the best that I can remember it, so as to have an understanding of my own life.